liunan-tsinghua/liunan-tsinghua.github.io/content/authors/Yundi Hu/_index.md

 ---
 # Display name
-title: Chenhui Zhang
+title: Yundi Hu
 # Full Name (for SEO)
-first_name: Chenhui
+first_name: Yundi
-last_name: Zhang
+last_name: Hu

 # Is this the primary user of the site?
-superuser: False
+superuser: false

 # Role/position
-role: PhD Student
+role: Research Assistant
 # Organizations/Affiliations
 organizations:
   # - name: The university of Hongkong